Posted on December 19, 2015 by

 Fashion trends and cyclical seasons have been the underlying cause of the fashion’s industry’s behemoth size and influence.
 With people buying clothes for every season of every year, chasing after ‘the next best thing’ in fashion will ultimately sap our planet of much needed resources.

 There is an understandable need for self-expression, but sticking to timeless pieces and basic apparel will cut down on the potential spending you might do on joggers, freshly launched sneaker models, and designer bags that you would only wear once before chucking into your closet.
+If you are feeling the need to buy something new, then you can look to finding upcycled or recycled clothing to help continue the fight against fast fashion.

 If need be, you can still indulge in fashion trends by buying an accessory here and there that reflects it, like a floral scarf.